sympy/sympy/doc/src/modules/physics/mechanics/joints.rst

 =====================================

 :mod:`sympy.physics.mechanics` provides a joints framework.
-The :obj:`joints<sympy.physics.mechanics.joint>` themselves are used  been are used to define connections between bodies (:class:`~.Particle`, :class:`~.RigidBody`).
+The :obj:`joint<sympy.physics.mechanics.joint>` objects themselves are used are used to define connections between bodies (:class:`~.Particle`, :class:`~.RigidBody`).
 This has been implemented such that it works well in combination with :class:`~.System` when forming the equations of motion.
-The main responsibility of the :obj:`joints<sympy.physics.mechanics.joint>` is to establish the kinematic relationships and do what we call "book-keeping" of single :obj:`joints<sympy.physics.mechanics.joint>`.
-The word "book-keeping" in this context means keeping track of the relationships that of that joint.
+The main responsibility of the :obj:`joints<sympy.physics.mechanics.joint>` is to establish the kinematic relationships and do "book-keeping" for individual :obj:`joint<sympy.physics.mechanics.joint>` objects.
+In this context, "book-keeping" means keeping track of the relationships that of that joint.

 Joints in Physics/Mechanics
 ===========================

-:mod:`joints<sympy.physics.mechanics.joint>` is create kinematic relationships between bodies (:class:`~.Particle`, :class:`~.RigidBody`).
-The general description of a joint is generally is shown in the image below.
+:mod:`Joints<sympy.physics.mechanics.joint>` are used to create kinematic relationships between bodies (:class:`~.Particle`, :class:`~.RigidBody`).
+The general description of a joint is shown in the image below.

 .. image:: api/joint_explanation.svg
    :align: center